 Inner pots come with pressure cookers, and they come in many sizes.
-Maybe you took the inner pot from another pressure cooker thinking that it would work with this one—you have one problem.
+Maybe you took the inner pot from another pressure cooker thinking that it would work with this one, you have one problem.
 It may not have the right size for your current pressure cooker because every pressure cooker uses different-sized inner pots.
 With the incorrect pot, it won’t create the desired seal that you need to build steam inside the pressure cooker.

 Anything that breaks the airtight seal will lead to less pressure.
 You can buy a replacement online if you don’t have the original, but make sure that you buy the right size.
 This creates an airtight seal.
 Don’t buy a cheap imitation when it comes to this.
-Pressure cookers have a well-earned reputation as a dangerous piece of cookware.
+Pressure cookers have a well-earned reputation as a dangerous pieces of cookware.

 Damage to the inner pot like denting can also cause it to not build the proper pressure.
 How do you find the correct size of inner pot for your pressure cooker?
 First, make sure that you have the right brand.
-After you have the right brand, check what size of a pressure cooker you have.
+After you have the right brand, check what size of pressure cooker you have.
 If you have a 6-quart pressure cooker, which is most popular among customers, buy the 6-quart inner pot to get the right seal.

-In some cases, the inner pot works, but you have an issue with it misaligning during the use of it.
+In some cases, the inner pot works, but you have an issue with it misaligning during its use of it.
 This requires a different solution.
 To fix a misaligned inner pot, first, remove it to check for things causing it to not sit properly in its base.

 Provided you don’t have obstructions in the pot, you may want to replace the inner pot altogether.
 It only costs between $15 to $25 to replace an inner pot.
 In some cases, it sticks to the gasket, causing it to misalign.
 Wash the gasket with soap and water.
 Never put your gasket in the dishwasher because this can damage it.